aftershavetf2/TF2Monitor/README.md

   - Steam account creating time
   - Player's public avatar picture - Buttons with links to popular sites such as SteamHistory.net and SteamCommunity.com for each player.
-  - TODO: Number of TF2 hours
+  - Number of TF2 hours
-  - TODO: VAC bans etc.
+  - VAC bans etc.

-- TODO: Keep track of people you know are bots, cheaters, racists and so on.

 # Screenshot